unifiedjs/unified-engine/doc/ignore.md

 file.
 Patterns and files are resolved based on the current working directory.

+It is also possible to ignore files that do not have an associated detected configuration file by turning on [`ignoreUnconfigured`][ignore-unconfigured].

 ## Ignoring

 Ignoring is used when searching for files in directories.